rwth-afu/raspager-proxy/README.md

 the connection has been established (`null` if not connected).
 The `state` field may contain `CONNECTING` when a connection attempt is pending, `ONLINE` if a connection has been established or
 `OFFLINE` if a connection is permanently closed (no reconnect configured).

+It is also possible to query the status of a single connection by adding the connection profile name to the path, e.g. `/status/Server1`.
+Note that the profile name is case-sensitive.

 ## License
 This project is licensed under the GNU GPLv3.
 See [License](LICENSE.txt) for details.